The year is young, but 2019 has already seen several teacher demonstrations in major cities across the country.

 For Monson and others, it was important that the employee engagement survey be seen as the first step in a larger, “continuous conversation” about employee engagement.

-The district worked with K12 Insight to adapt its use of Let’s Talk!–a cloud-based communications solution that helps school district leaders have ongoing conversations about critical issues with members of the community–to build a stronger way for employees to provide feedback.
+The district worked with K12 Insight to adapt its use of Let’s Talk!–a cloud-based community engagement and customer experience solution that helps school district leaders have ongoing conversations about critical issues with members of the community–to build a stronger way for employees to provide feedback.

 The technology, which can be accessed through a tab or button on school district websites, was set up on the district’s main site as well as individual school sites.
 A backend dashboard helps school leaders monitor and respond to feedback and use the results to make decisions in real time.